mvolkmann/blog/src/web-components.md

   <head>
     <title>Web Component Demo</title>
     <style>
+      /* This specifies inheritable styles that will be used by web components unless overridden. */ body {
+        color: blue;
+        font-family: sans-serif;
+      }

       /* This targets the part named "header" in the web component. */ vanilla-wc::part(header) {
         color: purple;